 - 3. Sonicate the cylinder for 15 minutes. - 4.
 Carefully remove the RF/dc prefilter from the graduated cylinder.
 Then dry the prefilter with a gentle stream of nitrogen gas. - 5.
-Reassemble the source block assembly and reinstall it into the MS detector. - 6.
+Reassemble the source block assembly and reinstall it into the mass detector.
+Pay careful attention to the orientation of the Teflon insulator, which has an indent on one side that should face up when assembling the transfer lens.
+Improper placement of this insulator interrupts the delivery of voltage to the entrance cone, leading to charging of the source block and a decrease in sensitivity. - 6.
 Pump down the system and determine if the RF/dc prefilter is still dirty.